Los Angeles Police Department: Demographics

 The LAPD has grown over the years in the number of officers who speak languages in addition to English.
-There were 483 bilingual or multilingual officers in 1974, and 1,560 in 1998, and 2,500 in 2001 that spoke at least one of 32 languages.
+There were 483 bilingual or multilingual officers in 1974, 1,560 in 1998, and 2,500 in 2001 who spoke at least one of 32 languages.
 In 2001, a study was released that found that non-English-speaking callers to the 911 and non-emergency response lines often receive no language translation, often receive incomplete information, and sometimes receive rude responses from police employees.
 The issue of a lack of multilingual officers led to reforms including bonuses and salary increases for officers who are certified in second languages.
 Currently, over a third of LAPD officers are certified in speaking one or more languages other than English.
 The department also uses a device called the phraselator to translate and broadcast thousands of prerecorded phrases in a multitude of languages, commonly used to broadcast messages in different languages from police vehicles.